-Whale sharks are known as the gentle giants.
+Before anything else, let’s take a quick background look at whale sharks.
+Whale sharks are known as the “gentle giants”.
 They are the largest fish in the sea, measuring up to 40 feet.
 They are plant-eating animals, hence the monicker.

-Why you shouldn’t support the whale shark tourism in Oslob, Cebu
+Dangers of the whale shark tourism in Oslob

 Whale sharks become accustomed to being human fed that they automatically associate human presence with food.
 This makes them easy bait for shark hunters or conditions them to come close to any boat, which is dangerous if the boats sport propellers.